uditya-kumar/open-businessideasdb/README.md

 ## Overview

+> This project is for educational purposes only.

 A lightweight **Express** server that fetches business ideas live from `businessideasdb.com`, parses the Next.js **RSC** payload server-side, and exposes a clean JSON API consumed by two static pages — a **list view** and an **idea detail view**.

 ## Features